documatt/sphinx-doc-template/docs/source/contributing.md

 ## Local development

-### Changes to template are not reflected
+### Changes to a template are not reflected

-Copier has a very specific algorithm to select which Git revision to use.
+Copier has a very specific algorithm for selecting which Git revision to use.

 > By default, Copier will copy from the last release found in template Git tags, sorted as PEP 440, regardless of whether the template is from a URL or a local clone of a Git repository.

-If the changes to template are not reflected after coping, add `-r HEAD`/`--vcs-ref HEAD` to `copier copy`.
+If the changes to the template are not reflected after coping, add `-r HEAD/--vcs-ref HEAD` to the `copier copy`.

 > `-r, --vcs-ref VALUE:str`
 >